celesteac/RecipeRealm/notes.md

 Calling an async function will return a promise, immediately in its resolved state </br>
 Calling a function that returns a Promise with return the promise in its pending state until is resolved, then will return the promise in its resolved state </br>
 Calling an async function with await will wait until the Promise is resolved, then return the return value of the Promise (not the Promise itself) </br>
+Using await to call an async function will cause that thread to hold until the promise in the async function resolves <br/>